-If you have changed an address or phone number maintained by the University, you must notify the Center for Enrollment Services by submitting a Change of Information form or by making changes in your Lobo Online account under the Personal Information tab.
+If you have changed an address or phone number maintained by the University, you must notify the Center for Enrollment Services by submitting a Change of Information form or by making changes in the University web portal, mySRSU under My Personal Profile.
 Documentation is required by the Registrar's Office for changing a permanent address.
 The student is held responsible for any communication from any University office sent to you at the last address given to the Center for Enrollment Services.